 “Scoring is simple,” says proprietor Tony Marx.
 “To start, a team gets one point for each person a member stabs.”
 They get an additional point, he says, if they stab someone on their own team.
 “That’s the key to winning,” says Marx.
 “Stabbing your own team in the back.”

 Previously, Marx had worked at a local account tracing company.
 “Everyone got along so well there,” he says.
 “Nobody ever stabbed anyone.”
-Believing such environments don’t provide realistic work experiences, last August he quit and opened STABB in a space formerly occupied by a craft pickle supplier.
+Believing such environments don’t provide realistic work experiences, last August he quit and opened NIFE in a space formerly occupied by an organic rhubarb supplier.

-“I had a lot of discord on my team and was looking for something fun,” says Lena Pitrello, the Matson manager who arranged the outing.
-“I also wanted something that taught them important workplace lessons.”
+“I had a lot of discord on my team and was looking for something fun,” says Lena Pitrello, the Matson manager who arranged the evening’s outing.
+“I also wanted something that taught meaningful workplace lessons.”

 “Too many team builders focus on things like consensus building and personal empowerment,” says Marx.
-“We’re here to show that back stabbing is just as important.”
-Most participants give STABB rave reviews.
+“We’re here to show that backstabbing is just as important.”
+Most participants give NIFE rave reviews.
 The wait to book a competition is up to 34 months.

 “I really like my colleagues,” says Marilyn Kitzmiller, a Matson account exec.
-“But I’m learning that just because you like someone doesn’t mean you can’t stab them in the back.”
+“But I’m learning that just because you like someone is no reason you can’t stab them in the back.”